GFRL/frogger/README.md

 ## Environment
 Follow the instructions in the README_official.md file to install the required packages.

-## Generate the dataset
+## Generate the grasps

 1. Link the dataset to the assets folder ln -s ${YOUR_PATH}/MeshProcess/assets/object assets/object

-1. Generate the dataset
+1. Generate the grasps
 ```
 cd scripts
 python timing.py # generate grasps for single object
 python multi_plan.py        # generate grasps for multiple objects
-## Attention: the timing.py may hang, when runing multi_plan.py, please restart the multi_plan.py every 2 hours
+## Attention: the timing.py may hang, when runing multi_plan.py, please restart the multi_plan.py every 2 hours.
 ```